lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 amount is provided as embedded in the image's metadata.
-If an attempt is made to create a compute session with a resource that is less than the amount of resources specified in each image, the request is automatically adjusted to the minimum resource requirements for the image and then generated, not canceled.
+If an attempt is made to create a compute session with a resource that is less than the amount of resources specified in each image, the request is automatically adjusted to the minimum resource requirements for the image and then generated, not cancelled.

 .. warning::
    Don't change the minimum resource requirements to an amount less than the